CDCgov/MaRS/docs/index.md

 7. Place the Library amplification plate on a magnetic stand for 2 minutes.
 WAIT for the solution to clear before proceeding.

 8. With the Amplicon PCR plate on the magnetic stand, use a multichannel pipette to _carefully_ remove and discard all the supernatant.
-Change tips between samples.

-**DO NOT disturb the ring of separated magnetic beads.**
+Change tips between samples. **DO NOT disturb the ring of separated magnetic beads.**

 9. With the Library amplification plate on the magnetic stand, wash the beads with freshly prepared 70% ethanol as follows:

-A. Using a multichannel pipette, add 200 μl of freshly prepared 70% ethanol to each sample well.
+10. Using a multichannel pipette, add 200 μl of freshly prepared 70% ethanol to each sample well.

-B. Incubate the plate on the magnetic stand for 30 seconds at room temperature.
+11. Incubate the plate on the magnetic stand for 30 seconds at room temperature.
-C. Carefully remove and discard the ethanol.

-Note: The beads are not drawn out easily when in alcohol, so it is not necessary to leave any supernatant behind.
+12. Carefully remove excess ethanol using a P20 multichannel pipette. **Note:** The beads are not drawn out easily when in alcohol, so it is not necessary to leave any supernatant behind.

-10. With the Library amplification plate on the magnetic stand, perform a second ethanol wash as follows:

-A. Using a multichannel pipette, add 180 μl of freshly prepared 70% ethanol to each sample well.
-B. Incubate the plate on the magnetic stand for 30 seconds.
-C. Carefully remove and discard all the ethanol.
-D. Use a P20 multichannel pipette with fine pipette tips to remove excess ethanol.

-11. With the library amplification plate still on the magnetic stand, allow the beads to air-dry for at least 3 minutes, then check every 2 minutes until no ethanol remains.

-**NOTE:** Make sure not to over dry the beads.
+13. With the library amplification plate still on the magnetic stand, allow the beads to air-dry for at least 3 minutes, then check every 2 minutes until no ethanol remains. **NOTE:** Make sure not to over dry the beads.
 Bead pellets will appear cracked if over dried.

-12. Remove the Amplicon PCR plate from the magnetic stand.
+14. Remove the Amplicon PCR plate from the magnetic stand.
 Using a multichannel pipette, add 52.5 μl RSB to each well of the Amplicon PCR plate.

-13. Gently pipette mix up and down 10 times, or seal plate and shake at 1800 for 2 minutes if using a MIDI plate.
+15. Gently pipette mix up and down 10 times, or seal plate and shake at 1800 for 2 minutes if using a MIDI plate.
 Change tips after each column.

-14. Incubate at room temperature for 2 minutes.
+16. Incubate at room temperature for 2 minutes.

-15. Place the plate back on the magnetic stand for 2 minutes or until the supernatant has cleared.
+17. Place the plate back on the magnetic stand for 2 minutes or until the supernatant has cleared.

-16. Using a multichannel pipette, carefully transfer 50 μl of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
+18. Using a multichannel pipette, carefully transfer 50 μl of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
 Change tips between samples to avoid cross‐contamination.

-17. Pool each drug resistance gene (purified PCR amplicon) for each sample in equal volumes until the volume reaches at least 30 ul.
+19. Pool each drug resistance gene (purified PCR amplicon) for each sample in equal volumes until the volume reaches at least 30 ul.
 For example, if you pool 5 ul of each amplicon (cytob, k13, md1, dhfr, dhps, crt, pfs47, and cpmp), you will have 40 ul of pooled, purified amplicon product ready to complete the tagmentation step.

 **SAFE STOPPING POINT**